dojo/docs/dijit/registry.rst

 .. contents::
    :depth: 2

 The dijit.regsitry is a collection of all Dijit widgets within a page.
 It can be used for bulk operation and control of groups of widgets.
-The registry is an instance of a `dijit.WidgetSet <http://api.dojotoolkit.org/jsdoc/1.3/dijit.WidgetSet>`_ and is present on all pages using Dijits.
+The registry is an instance of a `Dijit WidgetSet <http://api.dojotoolkit.org/jsdoc/1.3/dijit.WidgetSet>`_ and is present on all pages using Dijits.

 ============
 Introduction